3 Gorgeous engraving techniques you’d absolutely love

 The depth of the cut can be tailored to individual needs.

-The biggest advantage of the Flat groove engravings is that the sign can be painted quickly and easily.
+The biggest advantage of the Flat groove engravings is that the custom signs can be painted quickly and easily.

 Unlike Flat groove engraving, V groove comes with a fine line with a bottom tip – ideal both for graphics and lettering.
 The end-result engraved text can be painted or gold leafed.